zeliechowaiki/SENG-LIVE-013122/02-js-functions/README.md

 ### Lecture Outline

+- What is a function, what is its importance?
 - Declaring vs invoking functions
 - Function Declarations vs Function Expressions vs Arrow Functions
 - Function nuances